Dev-Sites/pixijs/v4/v4-Creating-Filters.md

 filter.uniforms.magic = newValue;
 ```

-In the most cases you could ignore the 3rd  argument `uniforms `.
+In the most cases you could ignore the 3rd  argument `uniforms`

 # Filter Area